 • Share consent signals (users' consent choices) with Google using Google Consent Mode V2

-Google's Tag Manager Help page explains that advertisers must comply with its EU User Consent Policy by getting consent from EEA users before using their personal data, and sharing consent signals with Google:
+Google's Tag Manager Help page explains that advertisers must comply with its EU User Consent Policy by getting consent from users before using their personal data, and sharing consent signals with Google:

 Google Tag Manager Help: Updates to consent mode for traffic in EEA page excerpt